Home

 If there’s a problem, the teacher has probably already contacted you.
 And, of course, any reading problem will be indicated on your child’s academic report card with a grade.

-Classroom teachers have been trained and know what to do.
-But there are a few things you – as a parent - can do to help at home.
+Classroom teachers have been trained and know what to do, but there are a few things you – as a parent - can do to help at home.

 Five Crucial Areas of Concern